Author – Hrishikesh Somani

 Cherub of the Mist – Bedi Brothers

-Ajay & Vijay Bedi are perhaps one of the most renowned documentary filmmakers of India who bring laurels to the nation.
+Ajay & Vijay Bedi are perhaps one of the most renowned environmental documentary filmmakers of India who bring laurels to the nation.
 The duo, known as the Bedi Brothers, has attained a big name in the field.
-Produced in 2006, “Cherub of the Mist” is one of their Green Oscar award winning films about the rare species of Red Pandas.
+Produced in 2006, “Cherub of the Mist” is one of their Green Oscar award-winning films about the rare species of Red Pandas.

 The Truth About Tigers – Shekhar Dattatri

 With Roshan Seth’s impeccable voice-over that adds to the literary class of the film, Shekhar Dattatri’s “The Truth About Tigers” is a laudable piece of art.
 The devout wildlife and environmental conservation filmmaker’s films have won many national and international accolades.
 Two years in the making, the film combines stunning footage shot by the world’s leading wildlife experts such as tiger biologist Dr. Ullas Karanth of the Wildlife Conservation Society, and wildlife crime fighter, Belinda Wright of the Wildlife Protection Society of India.